Sophia Elizabeth De Morgan: Ada Lovelace and Lady Byron

-In 1828 Sophia began tutoring Ada Lovelace.
-Lady Byron, Ada's mother, took advice on her daughter's education from William Frend, and Ada was tutored also by William King and Arabella Lawrence, from about 1830.
-Sophia had to overcome reservations about Ada, whom she didn't like.
+In 1828 Sophia began tutoring Lovelace.
+Ada was also tutored by William King and Arabella Lawrence from about 1830.
+Sophia initially had reservations about Ada.

-The Frends moved back to central London—Tavistock Square—in 1831.
-Around 1832, Sophia expressed scepticism about a phrenological reading of Ada's head, by James De Ville, that had been arranged by her mother.
-In June 1833 Ada visited Charles Babbage and saw his difference engine, and Sophia reported that she had understood the principle of the machine.
-Sophia became a confidante of Lady Byron, on family matters.
+Around 1832, Sophia expressed scepticism about a phrenological reading of Ada's head by James De Ville, which had been arranged by Lady Byron.
+In June 1833 Ada visited Charles Babbage and saw his difference engine, and Sophia reported that Ada had understood the principle of the machine.

+Sophia subsequently became a confidante of Lady Byron on family matters.
+Lady Byron also helped introduce her to organised philanthropy.